I. Library Card Eligibility

 *Eligible items may not be renewed if there are outstanding holds.
 Some popular material may not be eligible for holds to ensure a wide selection of new material is available to customers.

 |Item Type||Daily Fine / Fee|

 |Adult or teen book, magazine, or audio recording.||15¢ per day|

 |Wireless hotspots||$5.00 per day|

 |Replacement of lost library card||$0.50|

-The maximum overdue fine per item shall be $5.00.
+The maximum overdue fine per item shall be $5.00, with the exception of the Hotspots, which is $15.00.
 Overdue fines shall not exceed the cost to the library of the item.

 *These policies apply to material owned by Shaker Heights Public Library.
 The library lends material from other CLEVNET member libraries, and the policies of the owning library apply in those transactions.